chef/chef-web-docs/content/lwrp_to_custom_resources.md

 ## Overview

-It is no longer recommended to write resources in the __Light Weight Resource Provider (LWRP)__ format.
+It's no longer recommended to write resources in the __Light Weight Resource Provider (LWRP)__ format.

 This guide describes how to migrate from an existing LWRP to a Custom Resource.